What is a reborn doll? The art, meaning and magic behind realistic dolls

 The art behind the realism

 Authentic reborn dolls aren’t mass-produced in a factory.
-They’re made one at a time, by hand, by artists who often spend dozens of hours on a single doll.
+They’re made one at a time, by hand, by artists who often spend many hours on a single doll.

 Each layer of paint — sometimes 20 or more — is baked or air-dried in between applications to create depth and realism.
 Veins are painted with hair-thin brushes.
 Lashes are rooted one at a time.
 Nails are tipped and glossed.
 The hair may be micro-rooted using mohair from angora goats, or painted in fine, realistic swirls.